ottotsuma/Melvor-Classes-Species/README.md

 * Mastery Level 99: -0.5s Attack Interval
 * Upgrade: +20% chance to apply Decay Curse to the Target per hit

-## Hardcore Scaling Shout Bonuses (can be set in settings, not exclusive to hardcore gamemode)
+## Hardcore Scaling You Bonuses (can be set in settings, not exclusive to hardcore gamemode)

-The bonuses each shout provides is as follows:
+The bonuses each you provides is as follows:

 Guitar: Unlocked at skill level 1
 * Mastery Level 1: +2% Chance for Bird Nests to drop in Woodcutting